psilvask/expo-ssdp/README.md

 # expo-ssdp

+Every existing SSDP library for React Native is either broken or hasn't been updated since 2016.
+I needed local discovery to work for an Expo project using the New Architecture, so I bit the bullet and wrote this custom module.
+It’s been stripped of my app-specific logic and made generic for anyone else who needs it.

-An Expo module for **SSDP (Simple Service Discovery Protocol)** device discovery on local networks.
-Discover smart TVs, DLNA servers, Chromecast devices, Roku players, Sonos speakers, routers, and any other UPnP/SSDP-capable device from your React Native app.
+You can use this to discover smart TVs, DLNA servers, Chromecast devices, Roku players, Sonos speakers, and routers from your React Native app.

 <p align="center">
   <img src="./assets/screenshot-1.png" width="45%" alt="Android Example App" />